pulsar-edit/pulsar/docs/apm-rest-api.md

-# Atom.io package and update API
+# atom.io package and update API

-The information that was here has been moved to [a permanent home inside Atom's Flight Manual.](https://flight-manual.atom.io/atom-server-side-apis/)
+The information that was here has been moved to [a permanent home inside Pulsar's Flight Manual.](https://flight-manual.atom.io/Pulsar-server-side-apis/)